World War II: Soviet Home Front

 School

-I am not entirely sure what happened to schools in the occupied areas.
+We are not entirely sure what happened to schools in the occupied areas.
 There were differences.
 Presumably the schools in the Baltics continued to function.
-In other areas, I am not sure.
+In other areas, we are not sure.
 The NAZIs arrested university professors in Poland.
 Presumably the same occurred in the areas outside the Baltics.
-The NAZI plan was to eliminate many Slavs and turn the trest into mannual slave laborors.
-Thus they saw little need to educate them beyond the bare minimum.
-Just to what extent they began initiating this system I am not sure.
+The NAZI plan was to eliminate many Slavs and turn thoe not killed into mannual slave laborors for German agricultural colonists.
+This was all skectched out in Generalplan Ost.
+Thus they saw little need to educate the children.
+Just to what extent they began initiating this system, we are not sure.
+We know they began killing the Slavic population, although not on the scale of the Jews.
+Those not working for the Germans did not receive food rations and this of course mean many children.
+They begn in Poland, but the securitysituation did not permit beginning to plant German colonists in the occupied Soviet Union.
 Children continued to attend schools in the unoccupied areas of the Soviet Union, although all supplies including teachers were in short supply.

 Peasantry